 Your organization can have various purposes, such as raising awareness, gathering funds, increasing communication, etc. You can also add your own twist and personality into the way you run your organization; perform music, paint commissions, design logos… these are all ways you can publicize your cause and gather donations.

 Once you’re ready to really establish your organization, you’ll have to officially register it with your state.
-Please reference this page if you’re seriously considering starting a nonprofit.
+Please reference this page if you’re considering starting a nonprofit.

 Start a profitable business